 The National Mining Association is a United States trade organization that acts as the voice of the mining industry in Washington, D.C.

-ResponsibleSteel is a not-for-profit organization and the steel industry’s first global multi-stakeholder standard and certification initiative.
+ResponsibleSteel is a not-for-profit organization and the steel industry’s first global multi-stakeholder standard and certification initiative to support traceability of materials from mine-site through to steel manufacturers.
 Teck became a member of ResponsibleSteel in 2020 as part of our focus on collaborating with our customers and mining peers to further improve environmental and social performance across the industry.

 The U.S. Chamber of Commerce is the world’s largest business organization representing the interests of more than 3 million businesses of all sizes, sectors, and regions.